sa国际传媒官网网页入口

 Well, that free tickets thing didn't apply to volleyball.

-"Volleyball remains a ticketed event, and we are optimistic about its revenue growth potential based on key initiatives currently underway," Berryman said.
-"We look forward to sharing more details soon."
+鈥淰olleyball remains a ticketed event, and we are optimistic about its revenue growth potential based on key initiatives currently underway,鈥 Berryman said. 鈥淲e look forward to sharing more details soon.鈥

-While not finalized, the Journal has learned the volleyball team will play the majority of its games in the Pit moving forward.
+While not finalized, the Journal has learned that the volleyball team will play most of its games in the Pit moving forward.

-Lobo volleyball will still play some games in Johnson Gym under first-year coach Brian Hosfeld when scheduling conflicts with men's and women's basketball, and the UNM spirit teams become an issue.
+Lobo volleyball will still play some games in Johnson Gym under first-year coach Brian Hosfeld when scheduling conflicts with men鈥檚 and women鈥檚 basketball and the UNM spirit teams arise.

 For now, most pre-November games will move to the Pit, though it seems likely all games will move to the south campus arena in the future.